KarthickrajaU/recon_url/README.md

-Why this tool?
+##Why this tool?
-    Well,this is tool is save your time to get websites all url and check whether the url is live or not (2xx,3xx,4xx) and finally do directory traversal attack and notify somehow the source leak any sensitive componsent
+   Well,this is tool is save your time to get websites all url and check whether the url is live or not (2xx,3xx,4xx) and finally do directory traversal attack and notify somehow the source leak any sensitive componsent.

-Note:
+##Note:
   You must manually added directory traversal payload list to do the recon process.
   I highly recommended use the seclist  wordlist on
   ~ gitclone https://github.com/danielmiessler/SecLists.git